 Annual mintage of the 1 Rand gold coin varied between 3,955 and 27,000 coins (proof coins between 2,344 and 21,000 coins).
 For the 2 Rand gold coin, mintage varied between 2,030 and 18,000 coins (proof coins between 2,344 and 21,000 coins).

-The South African Krugerrand gold coins dominated the world's gold coin market for a long time and are still the most traded gold bullion coins in the world.
+The South African Gold Krugerrand coins dominated the world's gold coin market for a long time and are still the most traded gold bullion coins in the world.
 The coins are so named because a portrait of Paul Kruger, the 5th president of the South African Republic from 1883 until 1900, appears on their obverse side.
 They are minted by the South African Mint out of 91.67% pure gold since 1967.
-Gold Krugerrands are legal tender in South Africa even though they don't have an official face value.
+Gold Krugerrands are legal tender in South Africa even though there is no face value imprinted on them.
 The coins are offered with brilliant uncirculated and proof finishes in the four denominations of 1 oz, 1/2 oz, 1/4 oz and 1/10 oz.

 The South African Gold Krugerrand page gives more information about the coins and allows you to compare current prices.